 The insurance laws or regulations of 17 states, including Wisconsin, require a mortgage insurer to maintain a minimum amount of statutory capital relative to the risk in force (or a similar measure) in order for the mortgage insurer to continue to write new business.
 We refer to these requirements as the risk-to-capital requirement.
 While formulations of minimum capital may vary in certain states, the most common measure applied allows for a maximum permitted risk-to-capital ratio of 25 to 1.
 At June 30, 2010, MGIC's risk-to-capital ratio was 17.8 to 1.
 MGIC's risk-to-capital ratio was affected by our contribution of \$200 million to MGIC in the second quarter of 2010.
-This contribution was made from part of the proceeds from our April 2010 common stock offering and the concurrent convertible notes offering.
+This contribution was made from part of the proceeds from our April 2010 common stock offering.
 Based upon internal company estimates, MGIC's risk-to-capital ratio over the next few years, after giving effect to any contribution of the proceeds from our April 2010 offerings to MGIC, could reach 40 to 1 or even higher.

-In December 2009, the OCI issued an order waiving, until December 31, 2011, the minimum risk-to-capital ratio.
+In December 2009, the OCI issued an order waiving, until December 31, 2011, risk-to-capital requirement.
 MGIC has also applied for waivers in all other jurisdictions that have risk-to-capital requirements.
 MGIC has received waivers from some of these states.
 These waivers expire at various times, with the earliest expiration being December 31, 2010.
-Some jurisdictions have denied the request because a waiver is not authorized under the jurisdictions' statutes or regulations and others may deny the request on other grounds.
+Some jurisdictions have denied the request and others may deny the request.
 The OCI and other state insurance departments, in their sole discretion, may modify, terminate or extend their waivers.
 If the OCI or other state insurance department modifies or terminates its waiver, or if it fails to renew its waiver after expiration, MGIC would be prevented from writing new business anywhere, in the case of the waiver from the OCI, or in the particular jurisdiction, in the case of the other waivers, if MGIC's risk-to-capital ratio exceeds 25 to 1 unless MGIC raised additional capital to enable it to comply with the risk-to-capital requirement.
 New insurance written in the states that have risk-to-capital ratio limits represented approximately 50% of new insurance written in 2009.
 If we were prevented from writing new business in all states, our insurance operations would be in run-off, meaning no new loans would be insured but loans previously insured would continue to be covered, with premiums continuing to be received and losses continuing to be paid, on those loans, until we either met the applicable risk-to-capital requirement or obtained a necessary waiver to allow us to once again write new business.